Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 - `control_pattern`: A string that will be used to flag samples as control samples.
 Default = "WC|DI|EB|BC|NTC|ITC|Cont|BL".
 This default value means that any sample containing "WC", "DI", "EB", "BC", "NTC", "ITC", "Cont", or "BL" will be flagged as a control sample.
 - `skip_plates`: How many plates would you like to skip?
 Allows different values for each assay.
 - `skip_samples`: How many samples would you like to skip?
 Allows different values for each assay.
 Can be used with skip_plates (e.g., you can skip 2 plates and 10 samples).
+- `strategy`: Can be "UDI" for unique dual-index, or "UC" for unique combinatorial

 ### meta_to_plates() input